FaR-Team/patch-notes/_posts/2024-06-04-Since-June-4th.md

 + Updated discord logging.
 + Remade part of the saveload system.
 + Remade the Options Menu's backend.
++ Remade the Outline implementation, now it's tied to our shader.
 + Replaced the housse's model.

 ## ROOM MAKERS